elesto-dao/elesto/TECHNICAL-SETUP.md

 To install the node client on your local machine, run the `make install` command from the project's root folder.

 > 💡 you can also use the default `go` command to build the project, check the content of the [Makefile](./Makefile) for reference

+## Running a local network

+To set-up a local network and generate some transactions, run the `make seed` command from the project's root folder.
+The command will run the scripts available in the [seed scripts](scripts/seeds).

 ## Documentation Portal